 In the United States, all college athletes in the National Collegiate Athletic Association (NCAA) are tested for the genetic condition sickle cell trait (SCT).
-Often, people with SCT do not experience any symptoms, but are at increased risk for health problems and even death under certain conditions, such as intense exercise.
-Several young men have died in the course of sports practices or games from complications related to SCT.
-Out of an abundance of caution, National Football League player, Ryan Clark, diagnosed with SCT as a child, no longer plays in games at Mile High Stadium in Denver, after becoming severely ill during a 2007 game at high altitude.
+Often, people with SCT do not experience any symptoms, but some reports have shown that they may be at increased risk for health problems and even death under certain conditions, such as intense exercise.
+Several young men have died in the course of sports practices or games.
 Following a lawsuit, the National Collegiate Athletic Association (NCAA) began screening all of its athletes for SCT in hopes that universal screening will save lives by making student athletes with SCT and their coaches more aware of the risks and preventative measures.
 Critics argue that the most effective way to prevent death is not through testing, but rather through improved safety conditions and awareness of dehydration, the dangers of practicing in extreme heat, and muscle exhaustion, which would benefit all players regardless of their genetic profile.

 Hypertrophic cardiomyopathy – who should be tested?